poshbren/ATTiny_TrueBypassRelay/README.md

 * Programmable Status LED.
 One built in or control the LED on a parent PCB if using PedalPCB boards.
 * Wiring is directly compatable with PedalPCB.com kits.
 * Rated up to 6.4 million cycles.
 (Can be extended in program but that will be overkill)
 * Fully open source.
-Use in your DIY pedals or adopt into your commercial projects.
+Use in your DIY pedals or adapt into your commercial projects.

 ## What you will need